mirror/chromium/services/device/generic_sensor/README.md

 Sensors are implemented by passing through values provided by the [Sensor](https://developer.android.com/reference/android/hardware/Sensor.html) class.
-The values in the "Android" column of the table above correspond to the integer constants from the android.hardware.Sensor used to provide data for a SensorType.
+The TYPE_* values in the "Android" column of the table above correspond to the integer constants from the android.hardware.Sensor used to provide data for a SensorType.

+For ABSOLUTE_ORIENTATION_EULER_ANGLES, the following sensor fallback is used:
+  A: ABSOLUTE_ORIENTATION_QUATERNION (if it uses TYPE_ROTATION_VECTOR
+     directly)
+  B: Combination of ACCELEROMETER and MAGNETOMETER

+For ABSOLUTE_ORIENTATION_QUATERNION, the following sensor fallback is used:
+  A: Use TYPE_ROTATION_VECTOR directly
+  B: ABSOLUTE_ORIENTATION_EULER_ANGLES

+For RELATIVE_ORIENTATION_EULER_ANGLES, the following sensor fallback is used:
+  A: RELATIVE_ORIENTATION_QUATERNION (if it uses TYPE_GAME_ROTATION_VECTOR
+     directly)
+  B: ACCELEROMETER

+For RELATIVE_ORIENTATION_QUATERNION, the following sensor fallback is used:
+  A: Use TYPE_GAME_ROTATION_VECTOR directly
+  B: RELATIVE_ORIENTATION_EULER_ANGLES

 ### Linux (and Chrome OS)